 What to Do About the Tiger Mosquito?

 Yikes!
 The tiger mosquito is being spotted more frequently.
 This exotic mosquito can transmit various diseases, so it’s better to steer clear of this insect.
-Want to know more about the tiger mosquito and curious about how to best protect yourself against these insects?
+So we’re going to explain what to do about the tiger mosquito and how to best protect yourself against it.
 Let’s dive in together!

 The tiger mosquito originally hails from Southeast Asia but is increasingly being seen in other parts of the world.
 This is because the larvae or eggs of the mosquito are spread during the import of goods, such as used tires.
 If a tiger mosquito is infected, it can carry pathogens like chikungunya or dengue.
 And that’s precisely what many people are afraid of.